 Regardless, as experts in PCI penetration testing, we typically advise merchants who process debit and credit card payments to run penetration testing at least once a year.
 This ensures you're always up to speed with the latest advancements in security technology and hacking behavior.

-Alongside a PCI pen test, we also recommend submitting your network infrastructures to automated vulnerability scanning, which can pick up on potential flaws.
+Alongside a PCI penetration test, we also recommend submitting your network infrastructures to automated vulnerability scanning, which can pick up on potential flaws.

 What Are the Penetration Testing Requirements Under PCI DSS 4.0?